vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 author: rafael
 ---

-The VISTA Data Project is a Federal Inter-Agency health systems innovation project funded by the Veterans Affairs (VA) to
+The VISTA Data Project is an Inter-Agency Federal Health systems project funded by the Veterans Affairs (VA) to

 > provide a comprehensive, security-enabled, symmetric read/write master data model for all VA VISTA data across all VA VISTA operational systems, establishing a common technical foundation for master data management and computable data representation and exchange between VA and DoD clinical information systems.